 - Leave the mixture to stand for 5 minutes, the batter should go puffy and airated.

-- Once the waffle machine is heated add a few spoonfuls into the machine and cook for 5-6 minutes (you may need to experiment here or follow instructions from your machine as they will all vary).
+- Once the waffle machine is heated add the batter into the machine and cook for 5-6 minutes (you may need to experiment here or follow instructions from your machine as they will all vary).

-- Meanwhile dice the remaining apple into small chunks and add to a saucepan with 3 tablespoons water, 1 teaspoon sweetener (add more if the apple is very tart), a sprinkle of ground mixed spice and a sprinkle of ground cinnamon and simmer on a low heat until softened.
+- Meanwhile dice the remaining apple into small chunks and add to a saucepan with 3 tablespoons water, the cinnamon syrup (add more if the apple is very tart), a sprinkle of ground mixed spice and a sprinkle of ground cinnamon and simmer on a low heat until softened.

 - Once everything is cooked simply layer up your waffles with the stewed apple and drizzle over the toffee sauce, scatter the popcorn and add your ice cream.